rahulmr/rails_vuejs-3/README.md

-# Rails + Webpack + Vue.js + Tailwindcss Demon
+# Rails + Webpack + Vue.js + Tailwindcss Starter Template

-A Basic Ruby on Rails application with Vue and Tailwindcss (not a frontend)
+A Basic Ruby on Rails application with Vue (not a frontend) and Tailwindcss

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...